This page contains affiliate links. For more information please read my Disclosure Policy.

 While making raspberry glazed meatballs isn’t particularly difficult, there are several different steps and stages for the both the meatballs and the glaze to go through.

-Place the turkey in a wide bowl that lets you spread it out a bit.
-Then sprinkle over the salt, pepper, garlic powder, mustard powder, and oats.
-Beat the egg and pour that over everything.
-Finally grate COLD butter over the top of the meat.
-Spreading out the meat initially allows the butter to cover more of the surface.
-Mixing is easier this way and prevents most major butter clumps.
+- Place the turkey in a wide bowl, sprinkle over the salt, pepper, garlic powder, mustard powder, and oats.
+Beat the egg and pour over everything.

-Next, very gently mix the meat together by fold and pressing your fingers through the meat.
-Try to keep the butter and oats evenly dispersed.
-When everything feels well mixed and moist with no dry spots of oats or unmixed meat, cover the bowl and refrigerate.
+- Gently mix the meat together by folding and pressing your fingers through the meat, trying to avoid pressing the butter into clumps.
+When everything feels well mixed, cover the bowl and refrigerate.

-Remove them from the oven, and carefully spoon the hot glaze from the bottom of the dish over the top of any meatballs that don’t look coated enough to you.
+- Remove from the oven and spoon the sauce that’s on the bottom of the pan over the meatballs again.

 Serve & Enjoy Raspberry Glazed Meatballs

 That’s it!
 Now it’s up to you how to eat them.
 Here are a few of my personal faves…

 - Spooned over a grain like farro, barley, or rice.

 - As an appetizer (I usually make them half sized for this!).